Homemade Stuffed Seitan Roast En Croute

 For the rest of the roast, you’ll need:

 • Vegan-friendly bread stuffing – We have made this recipe with both our homemade vegan stuffing and Pepperidge Farm vegan-friendly stovetop stuffing (just make it with vegan butter and vegetable broth).
+You can also sub your favorite type of stuffing like wild rice stuffing.

 • Puff pastry – Check the ingredients to make sure the brand you’re buying is vegan-friendly, but a lot of brands are.
 The most common is probably Pepperidge Farm.